AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Introduction

 We consider a box-constrained optimization problem with the objective function in the form of a weighted finite sum, i.e.,

 where $S$ represents the feasible set defined by

 while $ f_i:\mathbb{R}^n \to \mathbb{R}, i=1,...,N$ are continuously-differentiable functions and $w_1,...,w_N$ represent the weights such that

 This problem captures a wide class of practical problems.
 It generalizes classical unconstrained finite-sum formulations, where $w_i=1/N$ and $S=\mathbb{R}^n$ (e.g., empirical risk minimization with uniform weights) by allowing arbitrary positive weights and bound constraints.
-Special cases include nonnegative constraints $x\geq 0$, i.e., $x_i \geq 0, i=1,...,n$.
-Such box-constrained problems naturally arise in machine learning, signal processing, portfolio optimization, and computational statistics.
+The formulation with unequal weights is motivated by the so-called local regression models (see e.g.,\cite{UMU}) where the weights represent the importance (distance) of different data points in the training set with respect to a new data point.
+However if uniform sampling is more convenient from practical (implementation) point of view, the weights can be integrated to form the local cost functions $\tilde{f}_i(x):=w_i f_i(x)$ and equivalent problem $\min_{x \in S} \frac{1}{N} \sum_{i=1}^{N} \tilde{f}_i(x)$ can be solved.
+Although applying the proposed algorithm would yield different iterations due to randomness and different subsampling distributions (see \eqref{Nk} ahead), theoretical guarantees remain the same as for the weighted sum case that we consider.
+Further, special cases of the considered problem include nonnegative constraints $x\geq 0$, i.e., $x_i \geq 0, i=1,...,n$.
+Such box-constrained problems naturally arise in machine learning, signal processing, portfolio optimization, and computational statistics \cite{wright}.

 In large-scale optimization problems of form \eqref{problem}, evaluating the full gradient $\nabla f(x) = \sum_{i=1}^N w_i \nabla f_i(x)$ can be computationally expensive, especially when $N$ is large.
 Stochastic methods based on subsampling are widely used to reduce this cost.
 One possibility to reduce the cost while maintaining reasonably good approximations of the gradients is to use adaptive sampling strategies.
 These strategies dynamically refine gradient approximations during the optimization process, mainly by progressive increase of the sample size based on variance estimates or structural indicators such as descent quality or direction stability.
 This way one is able to maintain a balance between computational efficiency and convergence reliability.
 Adaptive sampling methods have been extensively studied in recent years \cite{pregledni, SBNKNKJ, SBNKNKJMR, byrd_adap, iusem1, iusem2, nasprvi, proxbb}.